sboundy/awsGoogleLogin/README.md

 API calls
 ----------

-This application makes a number of API calls and receives call backs -
+This application makes a number of API calls and receives call back from Google containing web token details.
+This web token is used to call Amazon's Simple Token Service and request a short lived secret, access and session key.
+A short lived console login is also constructed allowing for login without credentials.

 TODO